Club America Logo

 Club Centro Union Logo 1919

 When the teams changed their nickname from Los Estudiantes to Club Centro Union, they adopted a new logo.
-Now, the monogram is there again, but in an ancient Greek style.
-The geometric letters are intertwined: their legs are elongated, forming a clear square with 90-degree angles in the center between them.
+Now, the monogram is back, but in an ancient Greek style.
+The geometric letters are intertwined.
+Their legs are elongated, forming a clear square with 90-degree angles in the center between them.
 The “C” is extended horizontally, and the “A” is inverted and stretched vertically.
 A common circle unites them.

 1920 – 1921